 The Court first considered the SDO as a no costs regime with safeguards.
 There is a need to offer costs protection to victims of sex offences which are always under pressure and may be too shy to lodge any complaint.
 On the other hand, there is a need to guard against frivolous and vexatious litigants.
-Therefore, each party shall bear its own costs and costs will only be ordered when the proceedings were brought maliciously or frivolously or in "special" and the proceedings were brought maliciously or frivolously or in "special" and the proceedings were brought maliciously or frivolously or in "special" and the proceedings were brought maliciously or frivolously or in "special" and the proceedings were brought maliciously or frivolously or in the proceedings were brought maliciously or frivolously or in the proceedings were brought maliciously or in the proceeding which is the proceeding wh circumstances".
+Therefore, each party shall bear its own costs and costs will only be ordered when the proceedings were brought maliciously or frivolously or in "special circumstances".